 External Letters of Recommendation

 These should not to be more than one year old.
 Please provide an English translation if any letters are in a foreign language.

 This must be up-to-date (no more than three months old).

 Board of Trustees Cover Page (ASTP, ASCP, and PROF only)

 This form pulls together a summary of the appointment to present to the Board of Trustees.
 Most of the information may be pulled from a candidate’s CV and the Chair/Dean memos.
 Chair and Dean signatures are required at the end of the form.

 For Paperwork Requiring Provost Approval:

-Please email PDFs or send hard copies of paperwork to Steve Marois (email@example.com, 1 Silber Way – 8th Floor).
-You may contact him at 8-4843 with any questions or to check the status of paperwork.
+Please email PDFs or send hard copies of paperwork to Ellen Latsko (email@example.com, 1 Silber Way – 8th Floor).
+You may contact her at 8-1683 with any questions or to check the status of paperwork.